-If someone is trying to shrink their brain tumour by reducing growth stimulating insulin, will ingesting large amounts of exogenous insulinogenic ketones accelerate growth in the brain tumors?
-Recent studies suggest that this may in fact be the case.
+If someone is trying to shrink their brain tumour by reducing growth stimulating insulin, will ingesting large amounts of exogenous insulinogenic ketones have the side effect of accelerate growth in the brain tumours?
+It’s a scary thought, but recent studies suggest that this may in fact be the case.

 At the current rate, it looks like we will be able to confirm the long term effects of exogenous ketones sooner rather than later.